Cgironalas/qmk_firmware/keyboards/handwired/cga_pm_alice_proto1/readme.md

 Flashing example for this keyboard:

-    make handwired/cga_pm_alice_proto1/split:split:avrdude-split-left
+    make handwired/cga_pm_alice_proto1/split:split:avrdude

 **If you choose to manage both the main keyboard and the macropads firmware through this you'll need to do a configuration like the split_all:**
+For this you'll need to flash the main keyboard with the command
+    make handwired/cga_pm_alice_proto1/split:split_3x3_rev2:avrdude-split-left

+The macropad will use:
     make handwired/cga_pm_alice_proto1/split_all:split_3x3_rev2

-    Then flash the main keyboard with this: make handwired/cga_pm_alice_proto1/split_all:split_3x3_rev2:avrdude-split-left

-    And the macropad like this:
+Then flash the macropad like this:
     make handwired/cga_pm_alice_proto1/split_all:split_3x3_rev2:avrdude-split-right

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).